reactive-python/reactpy/docs/source/guides/escape-hatches/javascript-components.rst

     Javascript` for more info.
 Instead, it's best used during exploratory phases of development.

-IDOM makes it easy to draft your code when you're in the early stages of development by using a CDN_ to dynamically load Javascript packages on the fly.
+ReactPy makes it easy to draft your code when you're in the early stages of development by using a CDN_ to dynamically load Javascript packages on the fly.
 In this example we'll be using the ubiquitous React-based UI framework `Material UI`_.

-.. idom:: _examples/material_ui_button_no_action
+.. reactpy:: _examples/material_ui_button_no_action

 So now that we can display a Material UI Button we probably want to make it do something.
 Thankfully there's nothing new to learn here, you can pass event handlers to the button just as you did when :ref:`getting started <responding to events>`.
 Thus, all we need to do is add an ``onClick`` handler to the component:

-.. idom:: _examples/material_ui_button_on_click
+.. reactpy:: _examples/material_ui_button_on_click

 .. _Custom Javascript Component: